 Russian court extends detention for defendant in Karelia lake tragedy case

-MOSCOW, January 9 (RAPSI) – The Petrozavodsk District Court has extended the detention of Elena Reshetova, the director of Syamozero Park Hotel camp director involved in a criminal case over an accident at a local lake that resulted in the deaths of 14 children, until April 19, RIA Novosti reported on Monday.
+MOSCOW, January 9 (RAPSI) – The Petrozavodsk District Court has extended the detention of Elena Reshetova, the director of Syamozero Park Hotel camp involved in a criminal case over an accident at a local lake that resulted in the deaths of 14 children, until April 19, RIA Novosti reported on Monday.

 Reshetova, along with her deputy, Vadim Vinogradov, and the camp’s instructor, Valery Krupodershikov, were charged with rendering of services in violation of safety protocol which accidentally lead two or more people to death.
 They were also charged with leaving people in danger.